axibase/atsd/integration/stata/README.md

 ### Merge Weights with Prices

-In this step two tables will be appended to perform calculations within one table.
+In this step two tables are appended to perform calculations within one table.
 This table will have a unique row identifier (composite key of `datetime + category`) in order to join rows with the INNER JOIN operation.

 ```txt
 merge 1:1 category datetime using prices